serip39/nuxt-puppeteer-app/README.md

 $ docker-compose up -d
 ```

-You can access the folloing.
+You can access the following.

 http://localhost:5000/